 Cleaning and Caring for Your Hearing Aids

-DIY upkeep is an important part of owning and maintaining hearing aids.
+Do-it-yourself upkeep is an essential part of owning and maintaining hearing aids.
 With proper care, your hearing aids will work better for longer.

-Regular hearing aid cleaning, correct storage and some basic maintenance will reduce the number of times you need to visit your hearing care provider for servicing and repairs.
-This will save you time and could save you money.
+Regular hearing aid cleaning, proper storage and some essential maintenance will reduce the number of times you need to visit your hearing care provider for servicing and repairs, which will save you time and money.

 Caring for your hearing aids can seem daunting at first.
-Rest assured, after a little practice knowing how to clean your hearing aids will feel natural.
+Rest assured, after a bit of practice knowing how to clean your hearing aids will feel natural.

 If you’re looking for some guidance on storing, cleaning and maintaining your hearing aids, this guide will walk you through what you need to know.

 8 Tips To Keep Your Hearing Aids Out of Harms Way

 Hearing aids are reasonably robust, but there are some things you can do to ensure they remain in working order longer.
 Most importantly, keep them as dry as possible, don’t force them open and be gentle when handling them.

-- Gently clean your hearing aids every other day with a soft, dry tissue.
+- Gently clean your hearing aids every other day with soft, dry tissue.

 - Don’t place your hearing aids down in wet areas like the bathroom or kitchen.

 - Avoid using excess hairspray and other sticky or gooey hair products while wearing your hearing aids.
 Gels, creams, liquids and aerosols can build up inside your hearing aids and cause problems.

 - Keep pets and children away from your hearing aids.
 Small hearing aids are a choking hazard, and some animals might like to chew on them.

 - Disposable batteries can run out in a few days, especially if you have a hearing aid with many features.
 Carry spare batteries and replace them as soon as they go dead.